-And we’re going to help you figure that out.
+We're going to help you figure that out.

-Later we’ll cover three popular types of feedback tools:
+We also look at three popular types of feedback tools:

-When it comes to measuring your website’s performance, traditional analytics tools like Google Analytics can give you clues about what might (or might not) be working for your users: you can find out how people arrive at your site, which web pages get the most traffic, and how long they stay before they exit your sales funnel (more on this later).
+As an online business, you need people to have a good experience when they visit your site because they expect nothing less.
+Traditional analytics tools like Google Analytics give you clues about what is or isn't working for your users.
+You can find out how people arrive at your site, which web pages get the most traffic, and how long they stay before they exit your sales funnel (more on this later).

-And this is where website feedback tools come in.
+This is where website feedback tools come in.